 The cost of heating your home this winter could also increase due to shortage because diesel fuel is similar to fuels used for heating, USA Today reports.

 What’s causing the diesel fuel shortage?

 The shortage in diesel fuel is due to several factors, including the reduced capacity at U.S. refineries, seasonal refinery maintenance, and the ban on Russian oil imports because of Russia’s war in Ukraine.

 Meanwhile, demand for diesel fuel has increased to its highest point in years.
 The EIA reports that the U.S. transportation sector consumed an average of 128 million gallons per day in 2021.

-Europe is also running low on diesel fuel.
+Is Europe running low on diesel fuel?

 The diesel fuel shortage isn’t only a problem in the U.S. It’s impacting other countries across the globe.
 Diesel inventories around the world are the lowest they’ve been since 1982, said Tom Kloza, dean of U.S. oil analysts at OPIS, in an interview with Newsweek.

 Bloomberg reported last October that parts of Europe are running out of diesel due to the loss of Russian supply and strikes at two French refineries.